msh9/codinginthetrenches.com/content/post/2016-09-24-screwing-up-my-site.md

 #### Suggestions

 This is tough because the only way to catch the content issues here is through some clever tooling or manual review.
 I'm not personally aware of free, easy to use, automated tools that will catch duplicated paragraphs and images in an article.
-If you know of some please [drop me line][8]!
+If you know of some please [drop me line]({{ <  ref "about-me/index.md"> }})!

 This means that we're left with manual review of content in order to catch issues.
 As before with broken links, this is key to a successful migration of content from one platform to another.
+One thing that I can strong recommend is creating a environment to view the website that is produced exactly like the public website, but is not publicly available.
+Several content related issues on this blog were not evident while locally writing content and only became visible after publication.

 ### Hey, wait a second, my homepage takes over 2 seconds to render.
 I thought this was supposed to be fast.